 For a few more pointers, check out tips on business communication letter writing.

-Keeping the above formula and tips in mind, here's a sample letter that illustrates each section of a letter written to a company.
+Keeping the above formula in mind, here's a sample letter that illustrates each section of a letter written to a company.
 Below the sample text here, you will find a fully editable PDF that you can use as a template for drafting your own letter.

 Branding Ambassadors, Inc.

 Makeup, CA 12709